rhonvyramos/Code_Quiz/README.md

 Simply download the repository on your machine and run the index.html file on a live server.

 ## Use
-Here is the GitHub Pages link:
+Below is the link to the site as it initially appears to visitors:

 https://rhonvyramos.github.io/Code_Quiz/